ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

    1. `SiteData<T>` object, both operand objects must be of identical data types, `T`.
 1. The Bitwise methods are only supported when the underlying data type of the `SiteData` object, `T`, is an `integer` type, either a scalar integer, array of integers, or another `SiteData` object of the same integer type.
 1. When the input value is an array or a `SiteData` object of an array type, the array element data type must match the underlying type of the `SiteData<T>` object, `T`, and be of equal or lesser dimensions (i.e. `TOther` cannot be 2D when `T` is 1D).
 1. The `Divide` method returns a scalar double value per site by default.
 When the underlying data type `T` of the `SiteData<T>` object is an array, the `TResult` type must be explicitly specified as a `double` array with the same dimensions as `T`.
-Otherwise, a `SemiconductorTestExeption` exception is thrown with exception message matching the exception scenarios of *Mismatched Array Dimensions*.
+Otherwise, a `NISemiconductorTestExeption` exception is thrown with exception message matching the exception scenarios of *Mismatched Array Dimensions*.
 Refer to the [`Divide<TOther, TResult>(TOther)`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.SiteData-1.Divide.html#NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData_1_Divide__2___0_) and [`Divide<TOther, TResult>(SiteData<TOther>)`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.SiteData-1.Divide.html#NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData_1_Divide__2_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData___0__) method signatures in the API Reference documentation.
 1. The `Compare` method returns a `boolean` value per site by default.
 When the underlying data type `T` of the `SiteData<T>` object is an array, the TResult type must be explicitly specified as a `boolean` array with the same dimensions as `T`.
-Otherwise, a `SemiconductorTestExeption` exception is thrown with exception message matching the exception scenarios of *Mismatched Array Dimensions*.
+Otherwise, a `NISemiconductorTestExeption` exception is thrown with exception message matching the exception scenarios of *Mismatched Array Dimensions*.
 Refer to the [`Compare<TOther, TResult>(ComparisonType, TOther)`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.SiteData-1.Compare.html#NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData_1_Compare__2_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_ComparisonType___0_) and [`Compare<TOther, TResult>(ComparisonType, SiteData<TOther>)`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.SiteData-1.Compare.html#NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData_1_Compare__2_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_ComparisonType_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData___0__) method signatures in the API Reference documentation.

 **Exception Scenarios:**

-The above mentioned methods throw `SemiconductorTestExeption` in failure scenarios.
+The above mentioned methods throw `NISemiconductorTestExeption` in failure scenarios.
 The exception message varies depending on the specific issue encountered.
 Below are the possible scenarios and their corresponding exception messages:
 1. **Mismatched Operand Types**  : An exception occurs when operand types do not match.
 The exception message follows “*For `<math operation>` operation, the inner data type of the first operand (<`type of first operand>`) and that of the second operand (`<type of second operand>`) must match.*”.
 1. **Mismatched Array Dimensions** : An exception occurs when array dimensions of the result array and input array are not matching.
 The exception message follows “*When the underlying type, `T`, of the `SiteData` or `PinSiteData` object being operated on is an array, the `TResult` must also be an array of equal dimensions as the underlying type, `T`.*”.
 1. **Type Not Supported** : An exception occurs when the data type of either operand is not supported.
 The exception message follows “*The `<math operation>` operation on the `<data type>` data type is not supported.*”.